Gosforth Academy

 Gosforth Academy (formerly Gosforth High School) is an English secondary school in Gosforth, Newcastle upon Tyne.
 As well as having a sixth form department it is a specialist Language College.
 Many of its mainstream students come from three large feeder middle schools: Gosforth Central Middle School, Gosforth East Middle School and Gosforth Junior High Academy.

 It also houses a large sixth form college, where the majority of the lower school students continue their studies.
 There is a Special education centre within the school to aid students who need it.
 The school houses 'Gosforth Community Education', which provides courses for adults within the local community.
 The school is also a regional centre for young people with visual impairment.

-Both Gosforth Academy and Gosforth Junior High Academy are managed under a single company, Gosforth Federated Academies Limited, incorporated 5 November 2010.
+Both Gosforth Academy and Gosforth Junior High Academy are managed under a single company, Gosforth Federated Academies Limited (A.K.A 'Gosforth Group'), incorporated 5 November 2010.

 History

 The school was founded in 1973 through the merger of two local comprehensive schools with Gosforth Grammar School.